4 Popular Israel-based VPNs to Keep You Secure in 2024

 Because of this, it isn’t really designed with the novice in mind, so having someone on your team with solid technical skills will be an advantage.

-- Unlimited access to 200 global proxy locations, plus 30 American designated marketing areas
+- The Static IP network has unlimited access to 200 global proxy locations, plus 30 American designated marketing areas.

 - Option to pinpoint IP address locations to the city, state, or country level

-- Compatible with Windows, Mac, and Linux – plus the software can be installed directly on customer servers for automated tracking
+- Compatible with Windows, Mac, Linux, iOS, and Android – plus the software can be installed directly on customer servers for automated tracking

 - Unlimited number of users per license and unlimited simultaneous connections